mocobeta/rust99/graphs/README.md

 Write functions to convert between the different graph representations.
 With these functions, all representations are equivalent; i.e. for the following problems you can always pick freely the most convenient form.
 The reason this problem is rated (***) is not because it's particularly difficult, but because it's a lot of work to deal with all the special cases.

+For simplicity, we shall assume the type of node value is `char` and the type of edge label is `i32`.

 Hint: You might need separate functions for labeled and unlabeled graphs.

 [**Undirected graph representations**](./P80/src/graph_converters.rs)